Girls'Day – Future Prospects for Girls

 Girls'Day encourages the surroundings of the young women – i.e. families, school, media and employers – to participate in the campaign and change their common attitudes towards vocational orientation.
 Information material, an all-embracing interactive website and an individual advisory service provide support for all target groups.
 The campaign includes a scientific evaluation.

 Due to the nationwide focus and the uniform date, Girls'Day concentrates regional limited individual initiatives and achieves a unique broad effect.
 It is considered the largest career orientation project for female students.
 The 17th Girls'Day in April 2017 was a great success: More than 10,000 institutions offered about 100,000 places for female students.
-The next Girls'Day will be held on April 26th, 2018.
+In 2019 and 2020, Girls'Day will be brought forward to March 28th, 2019 and March 26th, 2020.
 Girls'Day – 'Future Prospects for Girls' is funded by the Federal Ministry for Education and Research, the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.

 - A network of more than 330 Girls'Day working groups – regional alliances of assets from chambers, employer associations, trade unions, equality bodies, employment agencies and many other facilities – is committed to the girls' future.

 In recent years there has been a significant increase in female professionals in technical fields.
 Now the growth in employment of women is stronger than that of men in almost all scientific and technical professions.

 More than 97 percent of the girls assess Girls'Day as 'good' or 'very good'.
 62 percent got to know professions on Girls'Day in which they are interested.
 40 percent of the girls would like to do an internship or a training in one of the participating companies.